fab679/neo4j-schema-modeler/README.md

    yarn lint
    ```

-## 🚩 Deploying to GitHub Pages
+## 🚩 Deployment

-This repository includes a GitHub Actions workflow which builds the Vite app and deploys the `dist/` folder to the `gh-pages` branch whenever you push to `main`.

-What the workflow does:

-- Installs Node (Node 20) and pnpm
-- Installs dependencies (dev dependencies included)
+This project can be deployed to static hosts such as Vercel or GitHub Pages.
+Be aware of how Vite's `base` option affects asset paths:

+- Vercel (recommended for this demo app): deploy the built `dist/` at root.
+Vercel serves from `/` so set Vite `base` to `/` or leave it unset.
+The demo site is available at the configured Vercel URL (see `index.html`/`.env` for the site URL).
-- Runs `pnpm run build` (uses `vite.config.ts` which sets `base: '/neo4j-schema-modeler/'` so assets are loaded correctly)
+- GitHub Pages: if you publish to `https://<user>.github.io/neo4j-schema-modeler/` you must set `base: '/neo4j-schema-modeler/'` in `vite.config.ts` so assets are resolved relative to that subpath.
-- Publishes the generated `dist/` directory to the `gh-pages` branch using `peaceiris/actions-gh-pages`

-How to deploy:

-1. Build locally and verify output:
+Build locally and verify output:

 ```bash
 pnpm install